lilab-bcb/cirrocumulus/docs/installation.rst

     - Go to Credentials and click “Create Credentials > OAuth client ID”.
 Enter “Web application” for “Application Type” and your server URL for “Authorized JavaScript origins”.
 Click “Create” to create the credentials.
     - Note that you need to install google-auth (`pip install google-auth`) to use Google OAuth.
+    - Set the environment variable CIRRO_AUTH_CLIENT_ID to your OAuth client id.

 - Install MongoDB_ and start the MongoDB server